Membership Sections, Credentials & Designations

 Information Management and Technology Assurance Section

-Stay up to date with the most current news and resources in information assurance, information/data management, audit control and other critical practice areas.
+Stay up to date with the most current news and resources in Information Security/Cyber, Privacy Risk Management, IT Risk Management, Business Intelligence/Data Analytics and Emerging Technologies.

 For those involved with the Not-for-Profit sector, to help NFPs better understand and apply guidance on financial reporting, assurance, tax compliance and governance.